HADIS: Hybrid Adaptive Diffusion Model Serving for Efficient Text-to-Image Generation: Design

 \textit{Training.} We train the discriminator as a binary classifier to distinguish high-quality, real images (e.g., ImageNet~\cite{imagenet15russakovsky}) from images generated by our candidate diffusion models.
 This teaches it to detect typical divergences, such as loss of sharpness, texture incoherence, and structural glitches, enabling accurate quality assessment within the cascade.

 \textit{Inference.} Given a prompt and its generated image, CLIP produces text and visual embeddings; the MLP head consumes the visual embedding and outputs a softmax score in $[0, 1]$, used as the \textit{quality score} (likelihood the image is “real-like” and thus high quality).
-The discriminator can also compute the CLIP score~\cite{hessel-etal-2021-clipscore} (cosine similarity between visual and text embeddings) to assess semantic alignment at no extra inference cost.
+The discriminator can also compute the \textit{CLIP score}~\cite{hessel-etal-2021-clipscore} (cosine similarity between visual and text embeddings) to assess semantic alignment at no extra inference cost.
 While we do not report semantic metrics in our evaluation because candidates differ little on CLIP score, the signal is useful in production and can be combined with the quality score as a safety check.
+The overhead of discriminator is analyzed at \S\ref{sec:overhead_analysis}.